ossf/Memory-Safety/docs/memory-safety-continuum-draft2.md

 ### Definitions

 The OpenSSF Memory Safety SIG was created with the mission of understanding and reducing memory safety vulnerabilities in Open Source Software.
-One of our first tasks was to define memory safety for the purposes of our group's work.
+One of our first tasks was to define memory safety for the purpose of our group's work.
 We considered definitions from various sources and, ultimately, came to a consensus on [this definition](https://github.com/ossf/Memory-Safety/blob/main/docs/definitions.md).
 While Wikipedia may not traditionally be considered a good source to cite, the crowd editors of [the Memory safety entry](https://en.wikipedia.org/wiki/Memory_safety) have produced a comprehensive classification list of memory safety errors.
 Memory safety errors are the class of error that memory safe by default languages seek to eliminate.

 We also came to a consensus on using the terms "memory safe by default" for languages such as Rust, Go, and C# and "non-memory safe by default" for languages such as C and C++.